Close Menu

 Crate Snug but comfortable; prevents accidents

-Leash & harness Lead puppy to potty spot
+Leash & harness Lead puppy to the potty spot

 High-value treats Tiny soft treats for immediate reward